Hindsight-Technology/documentation/other/legal/agreements/msa.rst

 5.2.
 SUPPORT.
 -------------------

 For the term of this Agreement, Company offers a support service, with an unlimited number of tickets for bugs.
-This service does not include support to customize the Software or Services, develop new modules, reconcile and/or do bookkeeping tasks, fix user erros, or perform specific actions on your database on your behalf (e.g. recording data, or configuring the system for you).
+This service does not include support to customize the Software or Services, develop new modules, reconcile and/or do bookkeeping tasks, fix user errors, or perform specific actions on your database on your behalf (e.g. recording data, or configuring the system for you).
 Those services may be included in the Order Form or offered as an extra through our professional services group and quoted independently.